MIRI Sensitivity

 MIRI point source sensitivity plot for the medium-resolution spectrometer (MRS), low-resolution spectrometer (LRS), and imager (in black circles) configurations.
 Values plotted represent the minimum detectable signal corresponding to S/N = 10, in 10,000 seconds on-source integration time.
 For spectroscopic modes the numbers represent continuum sensitivities, with S/N calculated per spectral pixel.

-Note: Sensitivity plots are based on in-flight measurements and based on ETC 3.0.
+Note: Sensitivity plots are based on in-flight measurements and on ETC 4.0.
 The ETC should always be used to obtain the most up-to-date numbers for science programs.

 MRS time dependent sensitivity

 The MRS photometric calibration is additionally complicated by a time-dependent evolution in the effective count rate registered by the instrument that was observed during the first year of operations (see JWST Observer).
 The time-dependent evolution is taken into account in JWST Exposure Time Calculator released for Cycle 3.
-A detailed description of the MRS calibration and improvements in the pipeline to account for the time-dependent evolution is given on the JWST MIRI MRS Pipeline Caveats page.
+A detailed description of the MRS calibration and improvements in the pipeline to account for the time-dependent evolution is given on the MIRI MRS Calibration Status page.

 References